Master and Margarita

 Book of Questions

-Some books don’t give answers – instead, they offer endless questions, like a corridor of doors leading to the unknown.
-The Book of Questions, the last great work of Chilean poet and Nobel laureate Pablo Neruda, was written just a few months before his death in 1973.
-It is full […]
+Some books do not answer reader’s questions – instead, they ask them a flow of endless questions, as if you step into a corridor with many doors leading to the unknown.
+The Book of Questions, the last great work of Chilean poet and Nobel laureate Pablo Neruda, was written just […]

 Continue Reading